Last updated: 7 September 2020

-If your new property has a water meter, it's worth taking a reading and passing it on to the supplier as soon as you can.
+If your new property has a water meter, it is worth taking a reading and passing it on to the supplier as soon as you can.
 That way you can make sure your bills are accurate and you won't end up paying for water used by the previous occupiers.

-If you just want to cut your water bills, read our guide: 5 Easy Ways to Save Money on Your Water Bill.
+If you want to cut your water bills, read this guide.